co-native-ab/pimctl/README.md

 ## Alpha Version

 This current version of pimctl is in a very early stage.
 We want to do more, test more, and make it stable.
 The subcommands, flags, and everything in between will most likely change a couple of times, but before we do too much, we want to see what other people need.
+You can as of now work with Groups and Entra Roles.

 As Moltke may have said, if he spoke English and wrote code: